 General First Year Admissions Requirements: First-year candidates are required to graduate from an approved secondary school or complete the GED equivalent.
 It is recommended that the high school record will include the following College Preparatory courses:

-First-year candidates for the Traditional Nursing program are recomended to have completed the following College Preparatory courses with a grade of C, or better, in:
+First-year candidates for the Traditional Nursing program are recommended to have completed the following College Preparatory courses with a grade of C, or better, in:

 Students not meeting the Traditional Nursing guidelines may be admitted to the Allied Health Bachelor of Arts and Sciences program.
 After successful completion of the first semester, students may meet with a nursing advisor to determine eligibility into the Nursing program.